 Finance VP Mark Swetland called an emergency meeting – during which a number of options were debated, including lying – and just when everyone was about to give up, a cost accountant came up with the “penny tray” strategy

-The idea was simple: Collect enough from the plastic “Take a Penny, Give a Penny” trays at convenience stores to meet the budget, then return the pennies in February when funds are available.
+The idea was simple: Collect enough from the plastic “Take a Penny, Give a Penny” trays at local convenience stores to meet the budget, then return the pennies in February when funds are available.

 “It was a close call,” says the manager, who notes that careful records were maintained and that employees returned to the same stores the next month and put the pennies back.